tekrei/containers/README.md

-# containers
+# Docker Containers

-Docker container scripts to run various services
+This repository contains Docker container scripts and files to run various services.

+## Scripts

+Bash scripts running services are available at [scripts](./scripts) folder.